This post may contain affiliate links. Please read mydisclosure policy.

 If you’re looking for a bourbon cocktail that’s on the lighter, more refreshing side of the cocktail spectrum, give this recipe a try.

-While you can serve this cocktail any time of the year, Winter, when the citrus is at its peak of ripeness, is ideal.
+While you can serve this cocktail any time of the year, winter is ideal when the citrus is at its peak of ripeness.

 Thirsty For More Cocktail Recipes?